 Collis Potter Huntington (1821-1900), along with his partners California Governor and later U.S. Senator Leland Stanford, Charles Crocker and Mark Hopkins comprised the legendary "Big Four" who built the Central Pacific Railroad in 1862-69.
-All from humble beginnings as hardware merchants transplanted from Upstate New York and Connecticut birthplaces to California during the 1849 Gold Rush, they combined exactly the elements needed to accomplish their monumental undertaking.
-Perhaps the first among equals, Huntington was the financial wizard who moved to New York to manage the CP's finances and procurement.
-There he lined up investors and lenders, and arranged for rails, locomotives and everything else needed to build the line to flow in ships from the East Coast around Cape Horn, a hazardous 4-5 month sailing ship voyage, and up to Sacramento and the western railhead.
-Distinguishing himself from many of his so-called "robber baron" contemporaries, Huntington aligned the Big Four's visions of vast personal enrichment with the objective of actually building the railroad, one of the outstanding engineering feats of the 19th Century, rather than just profiting from government contracts and stock manipulation.
+All from humble beginnings as hardware merchants transplanted from Upstate New York and Connecticut birthplaces to California during the 1849 Gold Rush, they combined exactly the elements needed to pull off their monumental undertaking.
+Perhaps the first among equals, Huntington was the financial wizard who moved to New York, and arranged for money, rails and locomotives flowing in ships from the East Coast around Cape Horn, a hazardous 4-5 month sailing ship voyage, and up to Sacramento and the western railhead.
+Distinguishing himself from many of his so-called "robber baron" contemporaries, Huntington aligned the Big Four's personal visions of vast enrichment with the objective of actually building the railroad, one of the outstanding engineering feats of the 19th Century, rather than just profiting from government contracts and stock manipulation.

 Upon connecting with Huntington and his broader horizons, the Virginia railroads soon found themselves playing on a far grander stage.
-The Virginia Central, Covington & Ohio and Blue

-Ridge lines merged in 1868, forming the Chesapeake & Ohio Railroad.
+The Virginia Central, Covington & Ohio and Blue Ridge lines merged in 1868, forming the Chesapeake & Ohio Railroad.
 Between 1869-73, energized by Huntington, the line built across what had become West Virginia, reaching the Ohio River.
 The city established at this wilderness railhead now bears the name Huntington.